nextagencyio/syncnext-marketing/README.md

-# PressX Marketing Website
+# SyncNext Marketing Website

-A modern, responsive single-page marketing website for the PressX headless WordPress starter kit.
+A modern, responsive single-page marketing website for the SyncNext headless Contentful starter kit.

-## About PressX
+## About SyncNext

-PressX is a modern headless WordPress setup that combines the power of WordPress as a backend CMS with Next.js for the frontend, all containerized using DDEV for consistent development environments.
+SyncNext is a modern headless Contentful setup that combines the power of Contentful as a backend CMS with Next.js for the frontend, all containerized using DDEV for consistent development environments.

 ## Features